albertoivo/log-analisys/README.md

 ### Preparing Database with Docker

-1. Clone the Docker repo: `https://github.com/albertoivo/log-analysis-docker-fullstacknd.git`
+1. Clone the Docker repo: `git clone https://github.com/albertoivo/docker-fullstacknd.git`
-2. `cd log-analysis-docker-fullstacknd`
+2. `cd docker-fullstacknd`
 3. `docker-compose up`

 _The steps above will clone a repo with a database and a `docker-compose.yml`.
 When you up the YML for the first time, it will download an PostgreSQL image and make a database dump necessary for this project.
 Please, read the README.md of this docker project._